 Respect ring and corral standards.
-The trainer should continuously watch each horse and rider, always.
+The trainer should always watch each horse and rider, always.
 The ring has good footing for the horses and is free of dangerous obstructions.
-The fencing must be at least 42 inches high, visible, and well maintained.
-Gates to the ring should remain shut.
+The fencing must be at least 42 inches high, visible, and well-maintained.
+The gates to the ring should remain shut.